alxblzd/alxblzd.github.io/_posts/2025-10-24-wiki-wireguard-vpn.md

 - **SipHash24** for hashtable keys
 - **HKDF** for key derivation

-> No algorithm negotiation means no complexity and no vulnerabilities from weak configurations
+> No algorithm negotiation means no complexity and no vulnerabilities from weak configurations.
+However, this also means you're stuck with ChaCha20-Poly1305 whether you like it or not.

 ## How WireGuard Works

 ### Key Concepts

 #### Cryptokey Routing
 WireGuard associates public keys with allowed IP addresses.
 Each peer has a public key, and traffic is routed based on cryptographic identity rather than traditional routing tables.
+The cryptokey routing table is implemented as a hash table - with thousands of peers, you may hit collision overhead.

+**Critical insight**: AllowedIPs isn't just an ACL, it's your routing table.
+Each peer gets exactly one IP.
+No overlap.
+No ambiguity.
+This constraint forces clean network design.

 #### Interface-Based
 WireGuard creates a virtual network interface (like `wg0`) that behaves like a regular network interface.
 Traffic sent through this interface is encrypted and routed to peers.
+Unlike OpenVPN's dependency on tun/tap devices, WireGuard's interface model plays nicely with container networking.

 #### Peer-to-Peer
 Each WireGuard installation can be both client and server.
 The distinction is mainly in configuration - one peer typically has a static endpoint while others connect to it.